Unitary Patent & Unified Patent Court

 At present, the countries that are participating in the unitary patent and Unified Patent Court system are:

-Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia, and Sweden.
+Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Romania, Slovenia, and Sweden.

 All current EU member states except for Spain, Croatia and Poland are expected to join the system in the coming months and years.